 We’ve kept the process very simple:

-- Each time your child has heard 100 books, stop by the Library for a sticker and a milestone photo.
+- Each time you and your child read 100 books together, stop by the Library for a sticker, a bead for their brag tag, a new reading log, and a milestone photo!

 That’s it!
 We’re providing a reading log for your convenience, but you may use any method you choose to track your child’s reading progress.

 This program is part of our Firm Foundations initiative for children ages 0-5 and their caregivers.